-Long-term use of alcohol increases your chances of:
+Long-term excessive alcohol use increases your chances of:

 - Bleeding from the stomach or esophagus (the tube the food travels through from your mouth to your stomach).

 - Swelling and damage to the pancreas.
 Your pancreas produces substances your body needs to work well.

 - Damage to the liver.
 When severe, liver damage often leads to death.

 - Poor nutrition.

 - Cancer of the esophagus, liver, colon, head and neck, breasts, and other areas.

 Alcohol can affect your thinking and judgment each time you drink.
-Long-term alcohol use damages brain cells.
+Long-term excessive alcohol use damages brain cells.
 This can lead to lasting damage to your memory, thinking, and the way you behave.

 - Numbness or a painful "pins and needles" feeling in your arms or legs.

 - Problems with erections in men.

 - Leaking urine or having a hard time passing urine.

 Drinking during pregnancy can harm the growing baby.
 Severe birth defects or fetal alcohol syndrome (FAS) may occur.